rDakota/Fastpass-Queueing-Simulation/README.md

 # Fastpass-Queueing-Simulation

-Discrete-event simuation strategy to model a version of Disney's FastPass+ system.
+Discrete-event simuation strategy to model a version of Disney's FastPass+ system

 There are two classes of customers:
 * FastPass holders, who have higher priority.